magemagix/CheatSheet/CheatSheets/GeForce-RTX-5060-Ti-Ubuntu-24.04.md

 If you decide to install a new version of the NVIDIA driver, make sure CUDA and cuDNN remain compatible! ⚡

 ---

+### 🧘 Final Thoughts

+Installing the RTX 5060 Ti on Ubuntu isn’t a simple driver update — it’s an **adventure**, a ***lesson in persistence***, and a **Linux initiation ritual**.

+But hey — it works beautifully once configured.

+You’ll have full CUDA support, both monitors glowing, and PyTorch crunching tensors like butter.

+Key takeaways:
+ * Always use `--kernel-module-type=open`.
+ * Match your CUDA and driver versions.
+ * Never trust Wayland too early. 😉
+ * Reboots are your best friend (and your worst enemy).

+Enjoy your RTX 5060 Ti — you’ve **earned** it. 💪

+And remember: **GPUs reward those who refuse to give up**. 🧙‍♂️